 - Physical venue – Your hybrid event venue should have a dedicated space for live streaming, and recording sessions.
 The venue should also guarantee a safe in-person experience.

 - Production equipment – In the virtual space, the audio, and video components of your event play a critical role in preventing your virtual audience from dropping out or losing interest.
-Along with AV equipment, such as video calling software, you should consider hiring a strong internet provider.
+Along with AV equipment, you should consider hiring a strong internet provider.

 Content still remains as king.
 In today’s virtual space, a lot of competing content is available for your target audience.
 Making sure that you are delivering valuable, and relevant content will help you stand out from your competitors.